castwide/solargraph/README.md

 ### More Information

-See [http://solargraph.org/tips](http://solargraph.org/tips) for more tips on using Solargraph with an editor.
+See [http://solargraph.org/guides](http://solargraph.org/guides) for more tips and tutorials for using Solargraph.

 ## How It Works